alexonemore/atc/README.md

 ATC is licensed under the GNU General Public License Version 3.
 Modification or redistribution is permitted under the conditions of these license.

+Copyright © 2022-2023 Alexandr Shchukin

+See the subdirectories for the authors of the original libraries utilized by ATC.